 Paraquat lawsuits are among the herbicide lawsuits, along with Roundup and dicamba, that have plaintiffs eagerly awaiting a settlement update in 2022.
 While Roundup causes non-lymphoma Hodgkin’s (a type of cancer), Paraquat causes Parkinson’s disease and is the subject of numerous herbicide lawsuits.

 Let us go over Paraquat in detail, starting with its introduction to the market, how it became infamous, and why it is currently facing a train of lawsuits.
-You can also see the most recent legal proceedings and settlement updates in 2022.
+You can also see the most recent legal proceedings and settlement updates in 2022 and 2023.
 Follow the blog for more information.

 What is Paraquat?